 This shrine has been enshrined Michizane Sugawara (845-903).

 He was an excellent politician and a poet in Kyoto.

-And he died in frustration there in 903.
+And he died in frustration in Kyushu in 903.

-The government waived his relegation in 923, and built this shrine for him in 947, in accordance with an oracle.
+In accordance with an oracle of the God, the government waived his relegation in 923 and built this shrine for him in 947.

 The main shrine is be designated as a national treasure, and the gates and corridors are designated as important cultural properties.

 Michizane had literary genius, so he has been worshiped as the god of academic achievements.

 There are many universities and colleges in Kyoto.

 So, a lot of students taking an entrance exam visit here.

 Colored leaves in Kitano Tenmangu in autumn